Russia says it won't start a war as Ukraine tensions mount | Law-Order

 - Russian Federation

-Russia's top diplomat said Friday that Moscow will not start a war but warned that it wouldn't allow the West to trample on its security interests amid fears it is planning to invade Ukraine.
+Russia's top diplomat said Friday that Moscow will not start a war in Ukraine but warned that it wouldn't allow the West to trample on its security interests, amid fears it is planning to invade its neighbour.

-U.S. President Joe Biden warned Ukraine's president a day earlier that there is a "distinct possibility" that Russia could take military action against its neighbour in February.

-While he described the U.S. offers for dialogue on confidence-building measures as reasonable, he emphasized that Russia's main concerns are to stop NATO's expansion and the deployment of the alliance weapons near Russia's borders.
+While he described the U.S. offers as reasonable, he emphasized that Russia's main concerns are to stop both NATO's expansion and the deployment of the alliance weapons near Russia's borders.
 He noted that international agreements say that the security of one nation must not come at the expense of others' — and that he would send letters to ask his Western counterparts to address that obligation.

 “It will be hard for them to wiggle out from answering why they aren't fulfilling the obligations sealed by their leaders not to strengthen their security at the expense of others,” he said.